 The NCSA Specialty License Plate program is an important tool in the Association’s fundraising efforts, with twenty dollars from every plate sold being used to support the critical training and services we provide to all sheriffs and their personnel.
-The money raised through this program will help fund Association initiatives such as the criminal justice scholarships offered to students in the University of North Carolina system, the Sheriffs’ Leadership Institute, and training on sex offender registration and courthouse security, among other topics.
+The money raised through this program will help fund Association initiatives such as the criminal justice scholarships offered to students in the University of North Carolina System or in one of the North Carolina Independent Colleges or Universities, the Sheriffs’ Leadership Institute, and training on sex offender registration and courthouse security, among other topics.

 The NCSA and all 100 sheriffs would like to sincerely thank you for your application for an NCSA Specialty License Plate.
 If you have any specific questions about your application, please call the Special License Plate Unit of the DMV directly at (919) 861-3575.

 - The plates will be mailed to applicants whose current plate is not expiring within the next 90 days and do not have any “stops” on their vehicle record.
 Those who do not receive a plate will receive a letter from the NCDMV explaining what is needed in order for their specialty plate to be issued.